TanayChow/MMT-Project/README.md

-# MMT-Project
+# Music and Media Technologies - Thesis Project
-This is a project for MMT Thesis preparation
+B-Audio
 An interactive interface designed for contactless full-body interaction with audio and video in a web browser.

 Embodied design methodologies are applied to conceptualize and develop a system for live audio-visual interaction.